gprth/gprth/README.md

 ## Hi there 👋

+I'm a PhD student at Forschungszentrum Jülich.
+This is my first time on Github, so any and all suggestions are welcome!

 <!--
 **gprth/gprth** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.